pingcap/blog/tidb-in-iqiyi.md

 **Author:** Boshuai Zhu (Senior Infrastructure Engineer at iQiyi)

 [iQiyi](https://en.wikipedia.org/wiki/IQiyi), formerly Qiyi, is the Netflix of China: the country's [largest online video-on-demand platform](https://www.thewrap.com/paramount-signs-licensing-deal-with-chinas-largest-online-video-platform-iqiyi/).
-With “Always Fun, Always Fine” as our brand's motto, we are committed to providing users with high-resolution, authentic media content including movies, TV dramas, variety shows, documentaries, animations and travel programs.
+With "Always Fun, Always Fine" as our brand's motto, we are committed to providing users with high-resolution, authentic media content including movies, TV dramas, variety shows, documentaries, animations and travel programs.
 On March 29, 2018, our company IPO'ed on the NASDAQ and raised $2.25 billion.

 Since our business has grown rapidly, our data size has also soared.
 This has placed enormous pressure on our backend system, especially the MySQL cluster.
 We experienced the suffocating pain of tackling immense data until we found [TiDB](http://bit.ly/tidb_repo_publication), a MySQL-compatible NewSQL hybrid transactional and analytical processing ([HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP))) database, built and supported by PingCAP.
 Finally, we can properly manage our data.